By Craig Neil

 According to the 2011 census, after English, Scottish, and Gaelic, the most common language in Scotland is Polish which is spoken by around 1% of the population (or 54,000 people).

-However, it is expected that this number will reduce drastically in the next census due to the number of Polish that have returned to their home country post-Brexit.
+However, it is expected that this number will reduce drastically in the next census due to the number of Polish that has returned to their home country post-Brexit.

 Minority languages are mostly spoken at home in the larger cities such as Glasgow, Edinburgh, and Aberdeen, where 12% of the population speak languages other than the ‘big three’.